Shadow-Soft/owf-cartridge/README.md

 Prerequisites

-* RHEL, CentOS, or Fedora with the "Development Tools" group installed
+* RHEL, CentOS, or Fedora with the "Development Tools" group installed.
+For RHEL, the tito package is available via the [EPEL](https://fedoraproject.org/wiki/EPEL) repository.

 * The Tito rpm build tools